cisocrgroup/Resources/manuals/profiler-manual.md

 another version of the Axis2 service.

 ## The language backend
-The profiler web service needs the profiler executable and different language profiles that have been compiled as described in the previous chapter [Generating a language profile].
-This so called language backend is a directory that contains all the different language profiles that the profiler web service provides.
+The profiler web service needs the profiler executable and various language models that have been compiled as described in the previous chapter [Generating a language model].
+This so called language backend is a directory that contains all the different language models that the profiler web service provides.
 For obvious reasons both the profiler executable and directory must be accessible by the Tomcat web server.